appfair/App/docs/index.md

 #### Can I distribute an iOS app with the App Fair?

 Homebrew Casks only support macOS apps.
-There is experimental support for creating iOS apps through [appfair.net](https://www.appfair.net/#how-do-i-target-either-macos-or-ios-instead-of-both), but there is currently no well-supported channel for their distribution.
+There is experimental support for creating iOS apps through [appfair.net](https://www.appfair.net/#how-do-i-target-either-macos-or-ios-instead-of-both), but there is currently no well-supported channel for their installation on iOS devices.
 This is expected to change in the near future.

 <br />